The Garden Grazer

 Instructions

-• In a medium bowl, add peanut butter, maple syrup, milk, vanilla extract, almond extract (if using), and salt.
+• In a medium bowl, add peanut butter, maple syrup, milk, vanilla extract, almond extract, and salt.
 Stir well to combine into an even mixture.

 • Then add oat flour and stir well.
-(It might take a minute to fully combine.)
 Continue stirring until a solid, non-sticky dough ball forms.
-Towards the end, I simply use my hands to help combine.
-If the mixture is still sticky, simply add a little more flour.
+Towards the end, I use my hands to help combine.
+If the mixture is too sticky, add a little more flour until a workable dough forms.

-• Roll into small, individual balls with your hands.
-(I form mine about 1.5 inches wide, which creates about 12 balls.)
-Then press in optional chocolate chips if using.**
+• Roll the dough into small, individual balls with your hands.
+(I form mine about 1.5 inches wide, which creates 12 balls.
+But make yours as big or small as you'd like.)

 Notes